Executive Director Search

 Who are these Civil War officers?

-We have recently located two stereo pairs of the officers of the New York 60th taken at Fauquier Sulphur Springs, Virginia during the Civil War.
+We have located two stereo pairs of the officers of the New York 60th taken at Fauquier Sulphur Springs, Virginia during the Civil War.
 Some of the people in the picture have been identified.
 See enlargements of the faces and help us identify more people in the picture.
 See the picture and help us identify more people in it

 Downtown Village of Canton Reconstruction